1. Readmission to membership policy

 7.4 Further notice

-After any determination involving a Suspended Practitioner or Deregistered Practitioners, Council should determine whether it is necessary and permissible in the circumstances to give notice to any other professional body or organisation, or to publish to the public generally the determination or any part of it.
+After any determination involving a Suspended Practitioner or Deregistered Practitioners, the RACGP Board should determine whether it is necessary and permissible in the circumstances to give notice to any other professional body or organisation, or to publish to the public generally the determination or any part of it.

 8.1 Application for readmission – Suspended Practitioners